Why study in Spain?

 Spanish and regional languages such as Catalan and Basque Languages

-Where to study in Spain
+Where can you study in Spain?

 Spain’s culture varies from region to region, with different cuisines, customs and even languages.
 You could be learning Catalan in Barcelona, enjoy the North African feel of Granada or learn about historical Spain in Madrid.